-The amount of import duties shall be repaid where a customs declaration is invalidated and the duties have been paid.
+The amount of import duties or export duties shall be repaid where a customs declaration is invalidated and the duties have been paid.

 Repayment shall be granted upon submission of an application by the person concerned within the period laid down for submission of the application for invalidation of the customs declaration in accordance with Article 74of this Law.